 ASTM A1068: Standard Practice for Life-Cycle Cost Analysis of Corrosion Protection Systems on Iron and Steel Products

 This specification is not JUST for HDG, but rather is an evaluation tool for specifiers to compare total costs of any steel corrosion protection method.
-The online calculator at galvanizeit.org/galvanizingcost/ uses this accepted equation as well.
+The online life-cycle cost calculator at lccc.galvanizeit.org uses this accepted equation as well.

 Post-Galvanizing Supporting Specifications